 Feel free to bring any food and beverages you’d like!
 However, we do not allow alcohol on the boat.

 Dress warm and in layers.
 It can be as much as 20 degrees cooler on the water than in town.
 Wear foul weather gear if the forecast is for rain.

 Yes, there are enough Coast Guard required life jackets available on board for each passenger, but they are stowed and prepared for an emergency.
 They are big and bulky and not so fun to be worn around the boat!
 You are welcome to bring your own life jacket if you wish.

 The Starfish Enterprise is 54 feet long, and plenty wide.
 She is an extremely comfortable and stable vessel specially designed and built specifically for the Dive In Theater.

-No. The Dive-in Theater utilizes a LCD projector shining on to a six-foot screen to show you the picture from Diver Ed’s video camera.
+No. The Dive-in Theater utilizes a 75" LED TV to show you the picture from Diver Ed’s video camera.

 Yes.
 Please feel free to bring along any camera equipment you would like.
 Please be considerate of other passengers and try not to disturb them if possible.
 If you load photos online, or videos on YouTube, we’d love to know about it!

 Sure!
 Private charters are great for any special occasion.
-If you’re interested in chartering the boat, please call 207-288-3483 (DIVE) and we will help arrange an unforgettable event for you.
+If you’re interested in chartering the boat, please call and we will help arrange an unforgettable event for you.